Perspective is generous at its core… always offering us gifts when we’re ready to receive them.

 I tried to take it all in, not even seeing the crowd of people gathering around me.
 I frantically began to call the only person I knew in Arlington.
 He didn’t answer.
-So I just sat there, methodically pulling cold blades of grass from the ground beneath me, my entire body violently shaking, either from shock or the relentless chill that blanketed the scene of mutilated cars strewn out before me.
+So I just sat there, methodically pulling cold blades of grass from the ground beneath me, my entire body violently shaking- either from shock or the relentless chill that blanketed the row of mutilated cars strewn out before me.
 All were now empty, save one.

-The driver, his head, was distorted in a way that reminded me of a painting by Salvador Dalí, tilted back as if it was melting down his back.
+The driver, his head, was distorted in a way that reminded me of a painting by Dalí, tilted back as if it was melting down his back.
 Blood poured out of every part of him.
 The boy directly behind him, the other one I hit, his head was thrown back too but facing away from me.
 I could see his left arm dangling out of the shattered window, blood pouring out of every part of him.

 And I just sat there, watching, pulling cold, wet blades of grass out of the ground.
 I watched the policeman approach the car to access the damage.
 I watched the fire department arrive and begin to cut them out of the car.
-I watched them put the boys onto stretchers and push them into the ambulance.
+I watched them put the boys on the stretchers and push them into the ambulance.
 I watched the ambulance drive away.

 I found out later that night that there was a third boy in the car.
 They didn’t even bother pulling him out.

 I continued to sit there, waiting for him to call me back until someone finally realized it was me who was driving the other car.

 Two hours later, after enduring question after question, I was asked the final one.